cube-drone/tenver/drone_ver.md

 1. MAJOR is incremented when you feel like you've added something cool.
 2. MOOD is how you felt when you released this version.
 3. ISSUES is the number of open GitHub issues against your project.
-4. SOCIAL is the number of GitHub forks & favourits of your project.
+4. SOCIAL is the number of GitHub forks & favourites of your project.
 5. DICTIONARY is a random dictionary word.
 6. UNIXTIME is the unix time, and
 7. SEVEN is always the number seven (7).

 ## Introduction

-In the world of software management there exists a dread place called "San Francisco" The bigger your system grows and the more packages you integrate into your software, the more likely you are to find yourself, one day, in this pit of despair.
+In the world of software management, there exists a dread place called "San Francisco."
+The bigger your system grows and the more packages you integrate into your software, the more likely you are to find yourself, one day, in this pit of despair.